Telecommunications in the Philippines: Mobile market

 Considered one of the most profitable industries, telecoms have emerged in the country due to it becoming a necessity and its product life cycle.
 The mobile market of the Philippines has been run by the duopoly of Smart together with Globe Telecom.
 The two companies have a very tight hold on the industry but they continue to fight for more subscribers and they are in a race to introduce new services.
 However, both still lost subscribers during 2017 as the market went through consolidation.

 Although based in the Philippines, there was alleged foreign ownership in PLDT (76%) and Globe (73%)—resulting a duopoly in the telecom industry.
-As alleged by the journalst Rigoberto Tiglao, Anthony Salim is the biggest controlling stockholder of PLDT through Hong Kong based First Pacific Company Limited, which led him to establish and expand in the Philippines as a conglomerate.
+As alleged by the journalist Rigoberto Tiglao, Anthony Salim is the biggest controlling stockholder of PLDT through Hong Kong based First Pacific Company Limited, which led him to establish and expand in the Philippines as a conglomerate.
 This however is countered by legal disclosures of PLDT which as of June 30, 2025 details foreign ownership to 11.21% if only counting voting common shares, and maximum of 20.40% if also including voting preferred shares.

 It was expected that for 2018-2013 the growth of mobile subscribers would be low due to a highly mature and highly competitive market.
 There will be a movement from 4G to 5G services for faster browsing.

 The mobile average revenue per user (ARPU) levels have been decreasing in the Philippines due to the visible competition in the mobile industry.
 In order to grab market share, aggressive price competition is done by these operators.
 There has been a drastic increase in mobile broadband penetration, as well as an increase of wireless broadband users over the past five years.
 It is predicted that over the next five years will have a strong growth.
 On the other hand, it could decline and slow down as the market matures.
 Currently, the Philippines is preparing from the move from 4G to 5G.
 A “5G technolab” is currently in the works in PLDT.
 Meanwhile, Globe Telecom announced its plans to release 5G within the middle of 2019.